elunna/hackem/README.md

 	- [x] Compare basilisk to slashem, keep the 'c' symbol
 	- [x] Add grownup transitions to gnolls/warriors/chieftains.
 	- [x] Check that other bats don't peck - they don't have beaks...
+	- [x] Made the new jellies also vulnerable to fire.

 ### Slash'EM Items
 Artifacts: